Data Integration

 Amazon allows advertisers to target potential customers with high search intent.
 The platform offers advanced targeting capabilities using which you can display your advertisements to customers who search for products related to your niche or industry.

 The Road Ahead: For example, if the customer searches for ‘organic shampoo’ and lands on your competitor’s product detail page, then with the ‘manual product targeting' feature you can display your sponsored ad on the product detail page below the search results in the ‘Products related to this item’ section.
 Additionally, advertisers should also go for category-wise product targeting, using which you can run campaigns for multiple product categories by opting for different ad groups.
-For example, you can have separate ad groups for ‘varsity jackets,’ ‘bomber jackets,’ and ‘puffer jackets.’
+For example, you can have separate ad groups for ‘varsity jackets,’ ‘bomber jackets,’ 'custom jackets' and ‘puffer jackets.’

 Amazon etl Ads DataChannel